-This case is a medical professional liability claim arising under the Medical Professional Liability Act (MPLA) codified in W.Va.
-Code § 55-7B-1 filed by Petitioner Michelle Stoudt (hereinafter "Petitioner") against Respondent Kristen P. Eads, M.D. (hereinafter "Respondent" or "Respondent Eads", a surgeon in Kanawha County, West Virginia.
+As this Court knows, Petitioner's case is a medical professional liability claim which arises under the Medical Professional Liability Act (MPLA), codified in W.Va.
+Code § 55-7B-1, filed by Petitioner Michelle Stoudt (hereinafter "Petitioner") against Respondent Kristen P. Eads, M.D. (hereinafter "Respondent" or "Respondent Eads"), a surgeon in Kanawha County, West Virginia.

 The facts contained in the record of this case confirm that on December 13, 2016, Plaintiff underwent two surgeries - an ovarian cystectomy and an appendectomy - in the same operating room, but which were performed by different physicians.
-(Appx. at 000077, 000067).
-Respondent Eads is the surgeon who performed an appendectomy on the Petitioner Michelle Stoudt and the only one to use an Endocatch bag during the procedure.
-(Appx. at 000067).
-These facts are important as they establish the factual basis for the deviation from the standard of care.
+Appx. at 000077, 000067 (operative reports, laparoscopic cholecystectomy and laparoscopic appendectomy, respectively).
+Respondent Eads is the surgeon who performed an appendectomy on the Petitioner Michelle Stoudt - and he was the only medical professional who used an Endocatch bag during the procedure.
+Appx. at 000067 (operative report, laparoscopic appendectomy).
+Despite what the Respondent says in his Response Brief, these facts are important because they directly establish the factual basis for the Respondent's deviation from the standard of care.

 After performing the appendectomy upon Petitioner, Respondent Eads failed to account for all his medical supplies.
 Namely, the Respondent failed to account for an Endocatch bag that he had left in Petitioner's abdomen.
-(Appx. at 000001).
+Appx. at 000001 (Complaint).
 He failed to account for it because he left it inside of the Petitioner, which the standard of care did not permit.
 In fact, everyone testified, including Dr. Eads, that leaving the Endocatch bag behind is a breach of the standard of care.
-(Appx. at 000109).
+Appx. at 000109 (Eads Depo transcript, p.
+25-28).

-In a subsequent cesarean surgery performed on July 2, 2018, Randall J. Hill, M.D., an OB physician, upon the Petitioner to deliver Petitioner's baby, discovered an Endocatch bag left behind by someone other than himself.
-(Appx. at 000295).
-The record before the Circuit Court confirmed that the surgeons who also performed surgery upon the Appellant on the same date as Respondent Eads did not utilize Endocatch bags as part of their medical instrument inventory.
+In a subsequent cesarean surgery performed on July 2, 2018, by Randall J. Hill, M.D., an OB physician, upon the Petitioner to deliver Petitioner's baby, discovered an Endocatch bag left behind by someone other than himself.
+Appx. at 000295 (operative report - caesarean section, p.
+2).
+The record before the Circuit Court confirmed that the surgeons who also performed surgery upon the Appellant, on the same date as Respondent Eads, did not utilize Endocatch bags as part of their medical instrument inventory.
 In fact, the only mention of anyone using an Endocatch bag was Respondent Eads.
-(Appx. at 000067).
+Appx. at 000067 (operative report - laparoscopic appendectomy).
 Petitioner claims that Respondent Eads negligently left the Endocatch bag inside of her and that he failed to account for the same post-surgery, in deviation of recognized standards of care.
 In fact, Respondent Eads conceded in his deposition that leaving behind an Endocatch bag would be a breach of the standard of care.
-(Appx. at 000109).
+Appx. at 000109 (Eads Depo transcript, p.
+25-28).
+The question is: can Petitioner prove by a preponderance of the evidence if the bag was in fact an Endocatch bag.
+Based upon the testimony of Dr. Hill, Petitioner can meet that evidentiary standard.